MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:AutoEnrollCourseEnabled
 ```

-MCT portal allows you to disable marking course as Auto-enroll while creating [**new course**](/azure/industry/training-services/microsoft-community-training/content-management/create-content/create-course-category/create-a-new-course).
-By default, admin can create auto-enroll courses is enabled and to disable this you need to set the value as **false**
+The Community Training portal allows you to disable marking a course as Auto-enroll whilst creating a [**new course**](/azure/industry/training-services/microsoft-community-training/content-management/create-content/create-course-category/create-a-new-course).
+By default, this feature is enabled and to disable this you need to set the value as **False**

 :::image type="content" source="../media/featuredisableautoenrollcourse.png" alt-text="autoenrollcourse":::

 ## Enable PDF Download feature in the lessons

-MCT portal allows you to enable the Download feature for the PDF lessons in the learner’s view of the platform.
+The Community Training portal allows you to enable the Download feature for the PDF lessons in the learner’s view of the platform.

 ```Enable
 EnablePDFLessonDownload
 ```

-By default this feature is not enabled, you need to add the above configuration and enable this feature by setting value as **true**.
-To disable this feature, configuration setting value should be set as **false**.
+By default this feature is not enabled, you need to add the above configuration and enable this feature by setting value to **True**.
+To disable this feature, set the value should be set to **False**.

 :::image type="content" source="../media/Enable PDF Download.png" alt-text="pdfdownload":::